Ramadan Study Schedule for Exams: Balancing Faith and Finals

 There’s no "perfect" way to study while fasting, but there is a perfect way for you.
 Your success depends on matching your hardest subjects to your peak energy windows.
 Most students fall into one of two camps:

 • The "Early Bird" Strategy: You stay awake after Suhoor and Fajr.
-Your body is fueled, the house is silent, and your brain is at its freshest.
-This is prime time for the "heavy lifting"—think math, physics, or complex essay planning.
+Your body is fueled, the house is silent, and your brain is sharp.
+Use this time for difficult subjects such as math, physics, or complex essay planning.

-• The "Night Owl" Strategy: You ride the wave of energy that comes after Iftar.
-Many students find their "second wind" between Taraweeh prayers and Suhoor.
-This is great for deep focus when the rest of the world is asleep.
+• The "Night Owl" Strategy: Use the energy that comes after Iftar.
+Many students focus best between Taraweeh prayers and Suhoor.
+This is ideal for deep concentration when the rest of the world is asleep.

 Comparison between post-suhoor and post-iftar study schedules.